Status – 13/03/2020

-Recently, we are received a lot of queries regarding the matter that orders passed by State RERA Authority is not being complied with by the party or if we are precise, the builder is not paying the amount ordered by authority.
+Recently, we are received a lot of queries regarding the matter that orders passed by State RERA Authority are not being complied with by the party/builders or if we say it precisely, the builder is not paying the amount ordered by authority.
 Let’s analyze it legally.

 The above issue may be described with following synonyms:

 - The RERA authority has passed order for refund of money with interest but builder is not paying